Locations

 • Monthly Balance Statement: SAP provides an official usage report each month.
 This details the credits consumed per service and the remaining credit balance.
 It essentially serves as your “bill” under CPEA (though you’ve prepaid, it shows how those prepayments are being utilized).
 For Pay-As-You-Go, the monthly invoice will similarly list each service’s usage and cost, which is then charged to you in arrears.

 • Entitlement vs. Usage: The BTP cockpit distinguishes between entitlements (what’s available) and actual usage.
-For example, you may entitle a subaccount to use 10 service units, but if you only instantiate two units, you are only charged for those 2.
+For example, you may entitle a subaccount to use 10 service units, but if you only instantiate two units, you will only be charged for those two.
 Entitlements ensure you don’t accidentally exceed certain limits, too – they control what can be provisioned.
-In consumption models, you generally have high or unlimited entitlements since the limiting factor is your credit balance.
+In consumption models, you typically have high or unlimited entitlements, as the limiting factor is your credit balance.

-• Multiple Environments: Many enterprises set up multiple subaccounts (Dev, Test, Prod, etc.).
-The consumption tracking can roll up all subaccounts or show them individually.
-This is useful for internal cost allocation: you can see which project or department’s subaccount consumes the most credits.
+• Multiple Environments: Many enterprises set up multiple subaccounts (e.g., Dev, Test, Prod).
+Consumption tracking can roll up all subaccounts or display them individually.
+This is useful for internal cost allocation, as it allows you to see which project or department’s subaccount consumes the most credits.

-Free Tier and Always Free Services: All consumption models (CPEA, BTPEA, PayG) allow using SAP’s Free Tier service plans.
+Free Tier and Always Free Services: All consumption models (CPEA, BTPEA, PayG) allow the use of SAP’s Free Tier service plans.
 Free tier plans are production-grade services offered at no cost up to a certain usage limit (after which you would switch to a paid plan).

 To use free tier services in a global account, you still need a consumption-based contract (either PayG or CPEA), but any usage within the free allotment won’t deduct credits or cost money.
 This encourages exploration and helps defray costs for non-production needs.